Animesh-456/next-s3-cicd-terraform/README.md

-# React S3 CI/CD with Terraform
+# Nextjs S3 CI/CD with Terraform

 ## 📌 Overview
-Deploy a React app to AWS S3 using GitHub Actions and provision infra using Terraform.
+Deploy a Next app to AWS S3 using GitHub Actions and provision infra using Terraform.

 ## About the project